evilsoft/crocks/src/Const/README.md

 ```haskell
 Const c a
 ```
-`Const` a unary function which creates a simple Product type that evaluates to `c` for all inputs ignoring its right side.
+`Const` is a function that takes a single value and returns a `Product` type that ignores its right side.
-`Const` is a `chainable` that will take any value `c` and regardless of the function called on it will return a new `Const` with the value `c`.
+`Const` is a `chainable` that will take any value `c` and regardless of the method called on it will return a new `Const` with the value `c`.

 ### Example
 ```javascript